 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 This urban fantasy is a paperback edition that was published by Bantam Spectra on March 23, 2010 and has 371 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Wild & Steamy, Double Cross
+Other books by this author which I have reviewed include Wild & Steamy, Double Cross